ollycohen/leland/README.md

 To run the API functions and unit tests, open the [repl.it](https://replit.com/@ollycohen/Books-API?s=app) and click run.

-To play with the API yourself, you can make a new tab in Repl.it, click "Shell", and type `python -i main.py`.
+To play with the API functions yourself, you can make a new tab in Repl.it, click "Shell", and type `python -i main.py`.
 From that point you can test the API methods from the command line.
 For example,
 ```
 >>> create_author("Olly Cohen", "Olly writes a blog.")